 Consumers can verify the legal status of a cannabis business visiting the Bureau's Online License Search system at CApotcheck.com.
 They can also scan the QR code displayed in front of a retailer's storefront window to make sure the location they're shopping at is legal, as demonstrated in this video.

-The Get #weedwise campaign is multilingual and will use a variety of advertising methods.
-For example, Get #weedwise digital advertising, shown in the samples above, will warn consumers about dangerous, foreign material – including chemicals, mold and fecal matter – that can be found in illegal, untested cannabis.
-The campaign will also include alerts to illegal businesses informing them that they could face confiscation of cash or cannabis by engaging in unlicensed activity.
+The Get #weedwise campaign is multilingual and uses a variety of advertising methods.
+For example, Get #weedwise digital advertising, shown in the samples below, warns consumers about dangerous, foreign material – including chemicals, mold and fecal matter – that can be found in illegal, untested cannabis.
+The campaign also includes alerts to illegal businesses informing them that they could face confiscation of cash or cannabis by engaging in unlicensed activity.

 Cameron Clark, owner of a cannabis business in Los Angeles, explains the importance of accurate labeling on cannabis and cannabis products.
 When shopping at licensed cannabis businesses in California, consumers can rest easy knowing what's printed on their product labels has been tested and certified.